jototland/stackedit_workspace/statistikknotater/bayesian.md

 If we want to find a 95% credible interval for the parameter $p$, that is any interval $[L,U]$ where $P(L ≤ p ≤ U)=0.95$.

 But we can do better.
 The *highest posterior density* (HPD) interval is the shortest credible interval.
+For analytical expressions, it is usually possible to find analytically, otherwise one must use simulation,

 ## Loss functions